 - Are taking HIV drugs and have a detectable viral load (500 – 1,000 copies or more)

-The results of a resistance test can help you and your health care provider choose the best drugs to take.
+The results of a resistance test can help you and your health care provider choose the best drugs for you to take.

-Deciding when to start treatment depends on your own health and when you find out you are pregnant.
-There are certain drugs that, according to the DHHS, should be avoided or used with caution because of possible side effects in the mother or the developing baby.
-Some examples are the combination of Videx (didanosine, ddI) and Zerit (stavudine, d4T) or the combination of Zerit and Retrovir (zidovudine or AZT).
+However, there are certain drugs that should be avoided or used with caution because of possible side effects in the mother or the developing baby.
+Some examples are the combination of Videx (didanosine, ddI) and Zerit (stavudine, d4T), or the combination of Zerit and Retrovir (zidovudine or AZT).
 Viramune (nevirapine) should not be started in women living with HIV who have CD4 cell counts over 250.

-It is important that you discuss the risks and benefits of the HIV drugs with your health care provider so that you can decide which treatments are best for you and your baby.
-In the US, your health care provider can call the National Perinatal HIV Hotline at 1-888-448-8765 for free, expert advice on all aspects of caring for pregnant women living with HIV.
+Discuss the risks and benefits of the HIV drugs you are taking with your health care provider so that you can decide which treatments are best for you and your baby.
+In the US, your health care provider can call the National Perinatal HIV Hotline for free advice from experts about caring for pregnant women living with HIV.

 For Women Living with HIV and Not Taking HIV Drugs

-It is important that HIV drug treatment continue during labor and delivery.
-Women with viral loads of 1000 or more should receive intravenous (IV) administration of Retrovir (zidovudine), regardless of their HIV drug regimens during pregnancy or their modes of delivery.
-Women with a viral load of less than 1000 do not need to receive intravenous Retrovir.
+It is important that HIV treatment continue during labor and delivery.
+Women with viral loads of 1,000 copies or more should also receive intravenous (IV) administration of Retrovir, regardless of their HIV drug regimens during pregnancy or their modes of delivery.
+Women with a viral load of less than 1,000 copies do not need to receive intravenous Retrovir.

 After delivery, the baby should receive liquid Retrovir for six weeks.
-When the mother has received HIV drugs and remained virally suppressed, health care providers may consider giving the baby four weeks of liquid Retrovir.
+If the mother has received HIV drugs during pregnancy and remained virally suppressed, health care providers may consider giving the baby four weeks of liquid Retrovir.